tdunnick/PhinmsX/readme.txt

 not yet been tested "in situ" (e.g. in an actual PHIN-MS environment), but the basic receiver is functional including payload decryption.

+Availability:

+PhinmsX is currently available with full source code from https://github.com/tdunnick/PhinmsX.
+You can also download a ZIP file version and view a demo at https://mywebspace.wisc.edu/tdunnick/web/phinmsx.

 Installation:

-If you simply download the WAR file (phinmsx.war) and place it in the "webapps" folder of you PHIN-MS distribution it should self configure and be running within a few seconds.
+You can download the WAR file (phinmsx.war) and place it in the "webapps" folder of you PHIN-MS distribution.
+It should self configure and be running within a few seconds.
 Point your browser at /phinmsx on your PHIN-MS domain host.
 If you are on the PHIN-MS server the URL will typically be http://localhost:5088/phinmsx.